 My composting system

-- First, I line the bottom of my 10-gallon kitchen compost bin with a few inches of shredded office paper to absorb moisture (no plastic here!).
-You could also use torn newspaper, cardboard, egg cartons or similar material.
+- First, I line the bottom of my 10-gallon kitchen compost bin with a few inches of “browns” to absorb moisture and odors (no plastic here!).
+You can use shredded office paper, newspaper, cardboard, egg cartons or similar material.

 - I dispose of fruit/veggie scraps, coffee grounds, floor sweepings, silk dental floss, etc., in this bin.
 Because most of the contents are wet, this kitchen compost bin can get pretty heavy.
 If at any point you notice an unpleasant odor, it probably means your compost is out of balance.
 Add some more brown material like paper, cardboard, etc. Keeping a lid on it also helps 😉